-As a small child, I’d often dreamed of doing animation for a living, but didn’t seriously think it was even an option.
-The cartoons on television all had American accents, so I didn’t know that animation was even produced in Australia.
-In 1979, I had the choice of leaving high school at the end of that year, as I’d completed the compulsory education requirement, but my parents were both firm believers in the power of education, having been shaped strongly by it themselves, and were insistent on my continuing the final 2 years of high school, to keep my options open for further study.
-I briefly toyed with the notion of studying at film school, but the Australian Film and Television School prospectus did a thorough job of convincing me that I was not worthy.
-The pamphlet I recieved in the mail contained the bios of the previous year’s enrolment of 20 students, the cream of 2,000 applicants, and every last one of them was a prodigy, making award winning Super-8 movies at the age of 9, that sort of thing.
-So I needed a new plan.
+As a small child, I’d often dreamed of doing animation for a living, but didn’t think it was even an option.
+The cartoons on television all had American accents, so I assumed that animation wasn’t produced in Australia.
+In 1979, I had the choice of leaving high school at the end of that year, as I’d completed the compulsory education requirement, but my parents were both firm believers in the power of education, having been shaped strongly by it themselves, and were insistent on my continuing the final 2 years of high school to keep my options open for further study.
+I briefly considered studying at film school, but the Australian Film and Television School prospectus convinced me that I was not worthy.
+The pamphlet I recieved in the mail contained the bios of the previous year’s enrolment of 20 students, the cream of 2,000 applicants, each one of them a prodigy; making award winning super-8 movies at the age of 9, that sort of thing.
+I needed a new plan.

-In 1980, the year I turned 16, I begun planning the practical art requirement for my final year high school art exam, which was to be at the end of 1981 (hilariously, these earnest teen art pieces were referred to as our “major works”).
+In 1980, the year I turned 16, I begun planning the practical art requirement for my final year high school art exam, which was to be at the end of 1981.
 Because I’d taken 2-unit Art (a ‘double major’ in American terms) I had to do two of these art pieces, and decided to make a short animated film and a series of book illustrations.
 The illustrations were for the RIME OF THE ANCIENT MARINER, a poem by Samuel Taylor Coleridge that we studied in English class, and I did 7 moody pencil illustrations on pastel paper.
-Very artsy.
 Thus feeling that I had the highbrow art angle sufficiently staked out, I went lowbrow for my next effort; SPACE FLiK, a super-8 animated movie that used a combo-technique of animation on cells, animation on punched paper and cutout animation, that took NAFF to a whole new level..

 Although I’d often animated flip books, I’d never even attempted to animate on film before.
 I loved animation, but actually doing some myself seemed about as likely as a ride in a Lamborghini.
-1980 was a different time, of course.
+1980 was a different time.
 These days we all carry a tiny movie camera in our pockets, but back then I didn’t know anybody who had a proper movie camera, and even still cameras were relatively uncommon.
-Our school did own a massive 1970s video camera, and a few of us students tried to do some stop-motion on the clunky thing, but it had no single-frame shooting capability.
-If you could squeeze the trigger gently enough, you’d shoot half-second bursts, and make a silly video of your mates seeming to fly around the running rack in jerky pixelation, but nothing with finesse.
-This changed when a good mate of my Dad’s who taught at the nearby Teacher’s College, John Harris, finagled me the extended loan of a proper film camera via his department there.
+Our school did own a massive 1970s video camera, and a few of us students tried to do some stop-motion, but the clunky thing had no single-frame shooting capability.
+If you could squeeze the trigger gently enough, you’d shoot half-second bursts, and make a silly video of your mates seeming to fly around the running track in jerky pixelation, but nothing with finesse.
+This changed when a good mate of my Dad’s who taught at the nearby Teacher’s College, John Harris, finagled me the extended loan of a proper film camera via his department.
 Meaning that frame-by-frame animation was something I could finally try.